 Marijuana may be used in some states of the U.S. for medical treatment.
 This is only a treatment available by prescription and is not regularly given without serious consideration of the patient's health.

 Marijuana Withdrawal Treatment

-Marijuana addiction can be treated by a rehabilitation center.
-There are currently no medications that can aid withdrawal, so patients will go through a medical detoxification program that provides assistance in managing the symptoms of withdrawal.
+Marijuana addiction can be treated by a rehabilitation center or in outpatient treatment.
 Behavioral interventions, which may include cognitive-behavioral therapy, are used to help during rehabilitation therapy.
-For more information on how marijuana addiction is treated, contact our 24-hour hotline at 1-800-943-0566.